praveenkec17/M3_Wiper-control-system/1_Requirements/README.md

 arm holding the blade, a spring linkage, and parts of the wiper pivots.
 The wiper itself has about six parts called pressure points or claws that are small arms under the wiper

+## SOFTWARE REQUIREMENTS

+STM32 CUBE IDE

+## COMPONENTS

+STM32F4O7VG MICROCONTROLLER BOARD

+## Description

+Using the high-performance STM32F407 microcontrollers' capabilities, the STM32F407 Kit makes it simple for customers to build audio-based applications.
+A digital microphone, an audio DAC with integrated class D speaker driver, LEDs, pushbuttons, and a USB OTG micro-AB connector are all included.
+Ethernet connectivity, an LCD display, and other features have been added to the STM32F4 DISCOVERY kit.
+The STM32F405xx and STM32F407xx families are powered by the Arm® Cortex®-M4 32-bit RISC processor, which runs at up to 168 MHz.

+## Working principle

+Assume that the microcontroller is the car.
+When you click the button, the first led (red) illuminates, the wiper activates, and the second led (blue) illuminates at the right rate.
+If the button is pressed again, the third led (green) will illuminate, and the wiper speed will be increased, in contrast to the previous one.
+The fourth press will turn on the fourth led (orange) and increase the wiper speed in the same manner as the previous one.
+The microcontroller (vehicle) is turned off after the fifth click.

 ## Working

 The working of the wiper is based on the conversion of the wiper